 LP vs EP

-Extended play on the other hand was released initially to go up against the more popular LP.
+Extended play, on the other hand, was released initially to go up against the more popular LP.
 It usually plays for 25 minutes and contains about 3-5 tracks.
 Since it did not gain the same acceptance that LP had, it was utilized to provide samples of albums or an assortment of singles from various artists under the same record label.

-LP provided a large range in song selection since it contains more tracks, however EP offers a more intimate association since it’s composed primarily of selected singles that reflects the artists’ genre and style.While no longer presented in vinyl phonographs, the concept of LP and EP is still prevalent these days.
-As per industry standard an LP has about 10 songs, and is considered as a full album.
-Record success is primarily based on the sales of an LP.
-EP is significantly being adopted as a way of promoting singles for aspiring artists.
-Since its more economical, and not to mention a faster way to record and promote their songs.
+LP provided a large range in song selection since it contains more tracks.
+EP offers a more intimate association since it is composed primarily of selected singles that reflect the artists’ genre and style.While no longer presented in vinyl phonographs, the concept of LP and EP is still prevalent these days.
+As per industry standard an LP has about ten songs and is considered as a full album.
+Record success is primarily based on the sales of the LP.
+EP is significantly being adopted as a way of promoting singles for aspiring artists.EP is more economical and is a faster way to record and promote one’s work than a LP.

 • These days LP’s are more capitalized by popular artists for commercial promotion and profit benefits.
 Though shorter tracks are usually included to add to the number of tracks in an album, this sometimes compromises the quality of the record.